itacode/vue-webpack-starter/README.md

 # Vue webpack starter
-I wanted a Vue.js lightweight starter template, with newer versions of less tools than the ones used in the official vue-cli, so I created my own one from scratch.
+I wanted a Vue.js lightweight starter template, with newer versions of less tools than the ones used in the official Vue-cli, so I created my own one from scratch.

 This template it is a ready to use, to start developing single page applications with Vue.js single file components.
-It uses Webpack 4, webpack-dev-server with hot reload enabled.
+It uses Webpack, Webpack-dev-server with hot reload enabled.

 The basic environment configuration is imported from the module `.env`, through merging properties of the objects defined in the files inside `.env` directory, with node environment ones.
 - If `NODE_ENV` is undefined or equal to `"production"` then `.env-production.js` is used in merging and `NODE_ENV` is set to `"production"`